How To Upload File To Azure Blob Storage

 How to upload file in azure blob storage using PowerShell

-Now, use the below PowerShell cmdlet i.e., the Context, to interact with the Azure storage account with the above AccessKey.
+Now, use the below PowerShell cmdlet, i.e., the Context, to interact with the Azure storage account with the above AccessKey.

 $StorageContext = New-AzureStorageContext -StorageAccountName sqlvaqrc7kssdx4eus -StorageAccountKey $Keys

-The below cmdlet is to set the local file path, container name, and Blob along the Storage context.
+The below cmdlet is to set the local file path, container name, and Blob along with the Storage context.

 Set-AzStorageBlobContent -File "D:\Bijay\Upload9.txt" -Container $containerName -Blob "Upload9.txt" -Context $StorageContext